appvia/terranetes/docs/terranetes-controller/workflows/intro.md

 💬 _"In essence an opinion on a piece of paper"_

-Providing functionality and features isn't complicated; open source overflows with solutions to things.
-But providing a **way of working** is more useful.
-Workflows is a stamp of opinion of how devops can iterate, review and publish modules and developers can find, search and consume cloud resources.
-The workflow isn't revolutionary, it's deliberately simple.
-If you already have a good process feel free to ignore.
-Use it as a template, that's fine too.
-Or even better yet, raise a pull request and improve it.
+Implementing functionality and features is a relatively straightforward task, as open source solutions abound.
+However, establishing a **standardized approach to work** is of greater value.
+The workflow outlined here embodies a deliberate opinion on how DevOps teams can effectively iterate, review, and publish modules, as well as how developers can efficiently discover, search for, and utilize cloud resources.
+This workflow is intentionally designed to be straightforward, not revolutionary.
+If you already have a well-established process in place, you are welcome to disregard this workflow or use it as a starting point for further refinement.
+Alternatively, we encourage you to contribute to its improvement by submitting a pull request.

-## What were the goals?
+## Motivations

-The following provides a glance overview of what we were trying to achieve.
+This section offers a concise overview of the objectives we aimed to accomplish.

 #### 🟢 **An agnostic pipeline**